baihongguo/hlmm/README.md

 hlmm_chr.py: command line script that fits heteroskedastic linear models or heteroskedastic linear mixed models to a contiguous segment of the genome.
-The script takes bed formatted genotypes as input. and can incorporate covariates for the fixed effects on the mean and/or variance.
+The script takes bed formatted genotypes as input and can incorporate covariates for the fixed effects on the mean and/or variance.

 # Easy installation